-- Students who have taken the COMPASS or ASSET within the last three years.
-Community Colleges of Spokane also accepts Academic Placement Testing Program (APTP) math scores from Washington public universities. - Students who have received a grade of 2.0 or better in college composition and mathematics classes from other institutions.
-Additionally, college transcripts must be on file to support this exception. - Students taking fewer than 10 credits, not enrolling in composition or mathematics classes and not pursuing a degree or certificate. - 4.
-Students who are pursuing a Vocational Technical Program not requiring a Math class. - 5.
+- 1. Students who have taken the appropriate placement test within the last three years.
+Community Colleges of Spokane also accepts Academic Placement Testing Program (APTP) math scores from Washington public universities. - Students who have received a grade of 2.0 or better in college composition from other institutions.
+Additionally, college transcripts must be on file to support this exception. - 3.
+Students taking fewer than 10 credits, not enrolling in composition or mathematics classes and not pursuing a degree or certificate. - 4.
 Students who took Pre-Calculus in high school and earned an A or B for two semesters.
 A high school transcript is required for verification and must be submitted to the Testing Center within one year of graduation.